roylee0704/indexer/README.md

 This is under an assumption that a token is surrounded by control-breaks.
 Ignore first-half of control-breaks, end of token is found when last-half of control-break found. i.e: "cbcbcbcb**TokenFound**cbcb".

+I have concluded that the same splitTerm isn't able to use to scan more than 2 languages even by tweaking the sig/insig chars.

 In general, there are 2 cases in the function: